freenet/freenet-core/docs/src/dev-guide.md

 Here we create a new type, `Contract` for which we will be implementing the `ContractInterface` trait.
 To know more details about the functionality of a contract, delve into the details of the [contract interface](contract-interface.md).

-Notice the `#[contract]` macro call, this will generate the necessary code for the WASM runtime to interact with your contract in an ergonomic ans safe way.
-Trying to use this macro more than once in the same module will result in a compiler error, and only the code generated at the top level module will be used by the runtime.
+Notice the `#[contract]` macro call, this will generate the necessary code for the WASM runtime to interact with your contract in an ergonomic and safe way.
+Trying to use this macro more than once in the same module will result in a compiler error, and only the code generated at the top-level module will be used by the runtime.

-As a rule of thumb, one contract will require to implement the `ContractInterface` exactly once.
+As a rule of thumb, one contract will require implementing the `ContractInterface`` exactly once.

 ### Creating a web application

 Now we have a working example of a contract, but our contract is an empty shell, which does not do anything yet.
 To change this, we will start developing our web application.

-In order to do that, we can go and modify the code of the contract state, which in this case is the web application.
-Locutus offers a std library which can be used with Typescript/Javascript to facilitate the development of web applications and interfacing with your local node, so we will make our `package.json` contains the dependency:
+To do that, we can go and modify the code of the contract state, which in this case is the web application.
+Locutus offers a std library that can be used with Typescript/JavaScript to facilitate the development of web applications and interfacing with your local node, so we will make our `package.json` contains the dependency:

 ```
 {